pip-services/pip-services-docs/content/en/toolkit/recipes/sqlserver_persistence/_index.md

   Not available
 {{< /tabsection >}}

-###### get_list_by_filter()
+###### getListByFilter()

 This method returns a set of records in accordance with a given filter.
-It accepts the correlation_id, a filter, and sorting and projection parameters as inputs.
+It accepts the correlationId, a filter, and sorting and projection parameters as inputs.
 It returns a SqlServerPersistence object with the returned records.
 The following example illustrates how to use it.

 {{< tabsection >}}
    Not available